-For designs with higher ESR, C{FF} is not needed when C{OUT} has very high ESR, and C{FF} calculated from Equation 22 should be reduced with medium ESR.
-Table 2 can be used as a quick starting point.
+For designs with higher ESR, C{FF} is not required when C{OUT} has very high ESR and C{FF} calculated from Equation 22 should be reduced with medium ESR.
+Table 2 can be used as a guick starting point.